snailcake/openai-github-copilot/README.md

   - Output is not altered in any way, and has some minor differences from OpenAI's:
     - no `object` property (`"object": "embedding"`)
     - no `model` property (`"model": "text-embedding-3-small"`)
-- `/v1/models`: Copilot does not provide models list, so it was determined empirically, and this API endpoint is served with `openai-github-copilot` itself.
 - `/token`: serves a Web page that allows you to obtain a Github Copilot access token.